etamu-class/assg00/README.md

 You may want to exam the `assg00-sim.cpp` file a bit.
 It has a `main()` function that performs some command line options and flags parsing.
-This code will be the starting point for the simulations created for the assignments in this class.
+This code will be the starting point for the simulations we implement in this class.

 To pass the system tests, you will need to fix/enable the simulation and create a final commit, then push it to your